ICIJ/datashare-docs/server-mode/user-management/basic-with-a-database.md

 Authorization: Basic dXNlcjpwYXNzd29yZA==
 ```

+{% hint style="warning" %}
-It is only secure when the connection is encrypted, so always run Datashare behind TLS when using this filter.
+Credentials are sent in plain text (base64 is not encryption).
+Always run Datashare behind TLS when using this filter.
+{% endhint %}

 ## Database setup